kwalamusicschool/BBO/ModelCard.md

 - Educational settings.

 **Avoid for:**
-- Functions with discrete or categorical inputs – violates the continuous GP assumption.
+- Functions with discrete or categorical inputs – violates the continuous GP assumption
-- Problems where queries are cheap and unlimited – sample‑efficient strategies are unnecessary.
+- Problems where queries are cheap and unlimited thus rendring sample‑efficiency unnecessary
-- Settings where the response surface is highly non‑stationary in ways the kernel cannot capture.
+- Settings where the response surface is highly non‑stationary in ways the kernel cannot capture
-- Applications requiring real‑time decisions – GP inference scales poorly beyond ~100 points.
+- Applications requiring real‑time decisions

 ---